CornerstonePres/cornerstone-pres/_events/2020-03-17-midweek-meditation.md

 banner_image: /images/uploads/20200323_160240.jpg
 priority: false
 ---
-Join Pastor Jen for a 5 minute meditation.
+Join Pastor Jen each Wednesday at noon for a 5 minute meditation.